 BMAT tests your ability to apply scientific and mathematical knowledge, as well as problem solving, critical thinking and written communication skills that are essential to university-level study.

 BMAT Netherlands is taken in English.
 It is a 2-hour 10 minute, pen-and-paper test, which consists of three sections.
 Sections 1 and 2 are multiple choice, and Section 3 is a writing task.

 If you're applying for the following courses, you will need to take BMAT:

 Eindhoven University of Technology

 University of Twente

 Nutrition and Health

-* Please note: The test date and registration process for BMAT Netherlands differ to the main BMAT test session in November.
-The main BMAT test takes place in November and is for test-takers applying to certain universities in the UK, Singapore, Thailand and Australia only.
+* Please note: The test date and registration process for BMAT Netherlands differ to other BMAT test sessions.

 Questions in Sections 1 and 2 are worth 1 mark each.
 Total raw marks for each section are converted to BMAT's scale, which runs from 1 (low) to 9 (high).
 Typical BMAT candidates will score around 5.0, roughly half marks.
 The best candidates will score around 6.0, and a few exceptional candidates will score higher than 7.0.